 I thought to share my travel story of Bran Castle in Romania would suit the Halloween spirit quite well.
 Also known as Dracula’s Castle, I visited Bran Castle in the summer of 2015.
 (I also went to Greece and Bulgaria that summer.
 Read my story in Athens during Greece’s Referendum and the awesome free food tour I participated in Sofia!)
-Bran Castle in Romania was the first little adventure I and Jim took together, so the trip to Bran has a special place in my heart.
-(We just met in Ohrid, Macedonia a week before we met up again in Romania.
-We weren’t dating at that time 😉 ) Also, I’ve been talking about writing a blog post on Bran Castle in Romania FOREVER.
+Bran Castle in Romania was the first little adventure Jim and I took together, so the trip to Bran has a special place in my heart.
+(We just met in Ohrid, Macedonia a week before we met up again in Romania.)
+I’ve also been talking about writing a blog post on Bran Castle in Romania FOREVER.
 So, here it is!

 How did we get to Bran Castle in Romania from Bucharest?

-Visiting Bran Castle in Romania wasn’t a part of my travel plan.
-Well, the truth is I didn’t have a plan.
-Even going to Romania was spontaneous.
+Visiting Bran Castle in Romania wasn’t a part of my travel plan, so going to Romania was totally spontaneous.
 Jim helped us looking up the timetable for the train from Bucharest to Braşov.
 We left our hostel at about 7 am to catch the 8 am-ish train.
 The train ride was around 2.5 hours long.
 We couldn’t reserve seats on the way to Braşov since we purchased the tickets on the same morning.
 (Which means you might want to book your ride at least the day before.)
-The train was packed with passengers, so we had to sit on the floor.
-(We were able to reserve seats for the way back tho!)
+The train was packed, so we sat on the floor.
+(We were able to reserve seats on the way back tho!)

 Bran Castle is between Transylvania and Wallachia.
-The weather was gloomy when we arrived Braşov’s train station.
-We needed to change two more buses to get to Bran.
-There were two bus stops nearby after we stepped out of the train station, but we didn’t know which one we should go to wait for the bus.
-The woman who was working at the newsstand wrote us a note for directions, but it was a bit confusing (For me at least.)
+The weather was gloomy when we arrived Braşov’s train station, and We needed to change two more buses to get to Bran.
+There were two bus stops right outside of the train station.
+The woman who was working at the newsstand wrote us a note for directions, but it was confusing (For me at least.)
 Another group of tourists was also looking to get to Bran Castle.
 They ended up renting a cab together.

 Finding our connecting buses was troublesome.